-Some time, you can only doubt that there is anything looking out for you.
-You have been stuck here for, well, longer than you can remember.
+Some of the time, you can only doubt that there is anything looking out for you.
+After all, you have been stuck here for, well, longer than you can remember.
 And really, when it comes down to it, memory is all you have left.
 Well, memory and rage.

 Can't forget the rage... that's what's kept you around this long, truth be told.
 Opening your eyes, you stare up from your nestled spot in the muck, the floating detritus within the water surrounding you making it difficult to see for more than a few feet.
 That's nothing new, and you have gotten used to it.
 But you can hear well from your spot in the pond, and what has your attention now is the kicking of feet.